 Limitations

 This study presents the most extensive review of gas exchange data processing methods to date.
 However, due to its scope, not every article received a detailed examination, which means some data processing descriptions might have been missed due to the limitations of our RegExs, leading us to categorize these as “not described.”
 Articles that referred to previous works for their data processing techniques were also marked as “not described” for simplicity.
 We realize authors must balance adequate methodological documentation with journal word or character limits.
 Yet, methodological shortcut citations can mean missing details that prevent readers from fully reproducing the methods used (Standvoss et al., 2022).
 Next, by chance, we found rare examples of articles using the median as the measure of center as we built our RegExs.
 However, we did not document any such cases in our random sample.
 A larger sample would likely find these and other rare data averaging methods.
-Finally, we suspect a few ineligible articles eluded our screening.
-Taken together, our results are not entirely comprehensive and slightly underestimate data processing methods’ true reporting frequency.
+Finally, it is possible that a few ineligible articles eluded our screening.
+Taken together, our results are not entirely comprehensive and may slightly underestimate data processing methods’ true reporting frequency.

 Another limitation of this scoping review is that our results do not indicate how different data processing methods were used.
 For example, we did not distinguish if a 60-second time-bin average was used to calculate VO2max or a steady-state exercise period.
 Therefore, this review cannot estimate the prevalence of different processing methods for specific analyses, such as VO2max.
 Nevertheless, this is the first study we know of to document data processing methods besides those used to calculate VO2max.